xN4P4LM/xn4p4lm/readme.md

 ## Hobbies

-When not working for GitHub or Myself, you can find me programming, tinkering, reading, taking all the pictures, and ocassionaly writing on substack about my adventures through life.
+When not working you can find me programming, tinkering, reading, taking all the pictures, and ocassionaly writing about my adventures through life.

 ### You'll see me referenced by two usernames:
 - xN4P4LM - This is my old gamertag from halo 2 days